niccokunzmann/open-web-calendar/docs/dev/api.md

 If you add a new parameter as a developer,

-- Add it with a default value to the [default_specification]
+- Add the parameter with a default value to the [default_specification]
 - Add an implementation, depending on its use in the `app.py` or the templates of the JavaScript files.
   The specification is already available in all of them to use.
+- Add tests in [features/configure-the-calendar.feature]({{link.code}}/features/configure-the-calendar.feature) to check that the calendar responds to the feature.
+- Add tests in [features/edit-the-calendar.feature]({{link.code}}/features/edit-the-calendar.feature) to make sure that the parameter can be used when a calendar is edited.

 ## Compiling the Specification